- Population: 10.9 million

 What caused the current crisis in South Sudan?

 After decades of civil war, southern Sudan seceded from Sudan in 2011.
-The new country, South Sudan, enjoyed two years of fragile peace before political rivalry erupted once again into open conflict in 2013, leaving 10,000 dead and 2 million displaced.
+The new country, South Sudan, enjoyed two years of fragile peace before political rivalry erupted once again into open conflict in 2013, leaving an estimated 380,000 dead and 2 million displaced.
+2.5 million people have been forced to flee in neighboring countries.

 Due to massive shortages, the U.N.
 Security Council describes the food crisis in South Sudan as the worst in the world, but the omnipresent threat of violence has made it dangerous for aid groups to reach those most in need.

-Despite a peace accord signed in August 2015, South Sudan remains on the verge of economic collapse and continues to struggle with widespread food insecurity.
+Despite a peace deal signed in October 2018 to form a coalition government, South Sudan remains on the verge of economic collapse and continues to struggle with widespread food insecurity.

 What are the main humanitarian challenges in South Sudan?